linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 # Stock Prices and Investment Opportunities

-Consider two companies, Cash Cow, Inc., and Growth Prospects, each with expected earnings in the coming year of  $5 per share.
-Both companies could, in principle, pay out all of these earnings as dividends, maintaining a perpetual dividend flow of$ 5 per share.
+Consider two companies, Cash Cow, Inc., and Growth Prospects, each with expected earnings in the coming year of  \$5 per share.
+Both companies could, in principle, pay out all of these earnings as dividends, maintaining a perpetual dividend flow of\$ 5 per share.
 If the market capitalization rate were  $k = 12.5\%$ , both companies would then be valued at  $D_{1} / k =$ 5/.125 = 40 per share.
 Neither firm would grow because, with all earnings paid out as dividends, and none reinvested in the firm, both companies' capital stock and earnings capacity would remain unchanged over time; neither earnings nor dividends would increase.

 Now suppose one of the firms, Growth Prospects, engages in projects that generate a return on investment of  $15\%$ , which is greater than the required rate of return,  $k = 12.5\%$ .
 It would be foolish for such a company to pay out all of its earnings as dividends.
 If Growth Prospects retains or plows back some of its earnings into its profitable projects, it can earn a  $15\%$  rate of return for its shareholders, whereas if it pays out all earnings as dividends, it forgoes the projects, leaving shareholders to invest the dividends in other opportunities at an expected rate of only  $12.5\%$ .
 Suppose, therefore, that Growth Prospects chooses a lower dividend payout ratio (the fraction of earnings paid out as dividends), reducing payout from  $100\%$  to  $40\%$ , maintaining a plowback ratio (the fraction of earnings reinvested in the firm) at  $60\%$ .
 The plowback ratio is also referred to as the earnings retention ratio.